-On the other hand, there’s also a Virtuous Cycle, in which a positive event leads to a series of other positive events which amplify the benefits of each other.
+On the other hand, there’s also the Virtuous Cycle, in which a positive event leads to a series of other positive events that amplify the benefits of each other.
 A positive feedback loop, if you will.
 Increased consumer confidence, for instance, leads to more production which promotes job growth and that, in turn, improves new home construction.

 Those are enormous simplifications of complex economic events, of course, but you get the point.
 In fact, you’ve probably experienced something similar in your life.

 Vicious cycles are easy to fall into.
 They start with something small going wrong which triggers other negative things.
 Here’s an example.